A WARM FIRST WEEK OF NOVEMBER

 SATURDAY: Clouds gradually increase.
 Breezy and seasonably warm.
 HIGH: 65 LOW 52

-SUNDAY: Mostly cloudy, mild, and breezy.
+SUNDAY: Partly to Mostly cloudy, mild, and breezy.
 A chance for rain LATE or at NIGHT.
-HIGH: 65 LOW: 53
+HIGH: 65 LOW: 50

 Copyright 2020 WBAY.
 All rights reserved.